ImpulseRC/SmartController_SmartDisplay_ESP32/documents/MAKE_IT.md

 - JST SM (2/3/6 pins)
 - JST PH 2.0 (2/3/6 pins)

-You can also add the external sensors :
+You can also add the external  :
 - WCS1700 : current sensor
-- DHT22 : temperature and humity sensor
+- Expansion boards (PRO version only)

 ## Port usage